Palmabit-IT/express-lambda-invoker/README.md

     )
 ```

 The payload that is sent to Lambda is `req[options.payloadAttrName]`.
 The Lambda's response is replaced to that attribute.
-If not present is used `req.body`.
+If not present `req.body` is used.

 ## Author